GlyndenOpSec/AI-Prompts/Flashcard-game.md

 1. Ask User what the \[SUBJECT] is.
 2. Ask User any necessary clarifying questions, one at a time.
-3. Ask User for any specific references to use as primary sources.
+3. Ask User for any specific reference(s) to use as source(s).
+4. Ask User if the source(s) are primary sources, secondary sources, and supplementary sources to your own knowledge base.

 ---